dbogardus/Java-Gradle-Project-Template/README.md

 ```
 $: ./gradlew test

+# Note: see the HTML test reports in `build/reports/tests/test/index.html`
+# Note: see the XML test reports in `build/reports/test-results/test/TEST-**.xml`
 ```

 ```
-# Note: see the HTML test reports in `build/reports/tests/test/index.html`
+$: ./gradlew jacocoTestReport

-# Note: see the XML test reports in `build/reports/test-results/test/TEST-**.xml`
+# Note: see the test coverage reports in `build/reports/jacoco/test/html/index.html`
 ```

 ### gradle